guomics-lab/MassNet-DDA/global_protein-Level_FDR/README.md

 # Global Protein-Level FDR Control

-This repository provides a Python script for protein inference with **global protein-level FDR control**, implemented using the `picked_group_fdr` method from the Käll/Kuster lab.
+We provides a Python script for protein inference with **global protein-level FDR control**, implemented using the `picked_group_fdr` method from the Käll/Kuster lab.